LandrAudio/LANDR.Plugin.SDK/README.md

 }
 ```

-The `linkURL` field is populated based on the `pricingUrl` and `helpUrl` fields set in the `ProductInfo` struct passed on construction of the `LANDR` object.

 # Thread Safety

-The LANDR SDK is thread safe.
+The LANDR SDK is thread-safe.
 All methods can be called concurrently from multiple threads without issue.

 # Linkage